-- Bad customer service – When businesses fail to meet the customer expectations in terms of the quality of service, response time or overall customer experience.
+- Bad customer service – When businesses fail to meet customer expectations in terms of the quality of service, response time, or overall customer experience.

 - Not listening – Active listening is a key attribute of superior customer service.
 Lack of listening makes customers feel unheard and disregarded.

-- Failed promises – Not able to keep your words might cause displeasure and develop rudeness in your customers.
-Make sure to compensate and apologize when you fail to keep your words.
+- Failed promises – Not being able to keep your word might cause displeasure and develop rudeness in your customers.
+Make sure to compensate and apologize when you fail to keep your word.

 - Poor customer experience – At times, businesses fail to meet the expected level of customer experience because of rude staff or a poor in-store or online experience.

 How rude customers can affect your business?

 Unhappy or frustrated customers can seriously impact the overall health of your business.
 In the short term, it can affect sales, and in the long term, it can affect your business in a myriad of ways such as damaging brand reputation.